MisterSchmitz/BeatBox/README.md

 ### What's Included
 Within the download you'll find the following files:
 ```
-BeatBox.java
+source
+|BeatBox.java
+classes
+|java class files
+BeatBox.jar
 ```

 ### How do I run the application?
-1. Download the included .java file into local directory of your choice.

-2. From the command prompt, compile the java file:
-`javac BeatBox.java`

-3. Start the application:
-`java BeatBox`
+1. Ensure you have at least J2SE 5.0 on your machine.

+2. Download and run BeatBox.jar.

-4. Make sick beats.
+3. Make sick beats.

 ### Application Features
 * Create beat patterns on a looping 16-beat board